Presentation in the discipline "art" on the topic "ancient mesopotamia". Artistic culture of the interfluve Mesopotamia mhk

 6 slide

-Ziggurat Etemenniguru in Ur (xxi century BC) - temple of the Sumerian moon god Nanna: four cubic monoliths connected by stairs.
-The walls of each platform had vertical brick projections along which flowed a zigzag pattern of mother-of-pearl, shells, metal plates and ceramic nails, whose heads flashed red in the bright rays of the sun.
+Etemenniguru ziggurat in ur (xxi century BC) - the temple of the Sumerian god of the moon Nanna: four cubic monoliths connected by stairs.
+The walls of each platform had vertical brick ledges that ran a zigzag pattern of mother-of-pearl, shells, metal plates, and ceramic nails whose caps flared red in the bright sunlight.
 Black, blue, golden sparks.
-The wide areas of the platforms were filled with plants in tubs: pomegranates, grapes, roses, jasmine.
-Such “hanging gardens”, which arose as a way of escape from groundwater, later became the main highlight in the decoration of the palaces of the Assyrian and Babylonian kings.
+Plants in tubs filled the wide platform platforms: pomegranates, grapes, roses, jasmine.
+Such "hanging gardens", which arose as a way to save from groundwater, later became the main highlight in decorating the palaces of the Assyrian and Babylonian kings.

 8 slide

-Etemenanki Ziggurat (6th century BC) Temple of the Babylonian sun god Marduk, erected on sacred territory in New Babylon.
-In the biblical legend of how God, in anger, confused the languages of people who decided to build a tower to heaven, it was called the Tower of Babel.
+Etemenanki ziggurat (6th century BC) The temple of the Babylonian sun god Marduk, erected on a sacred territory in New Babylon.
+In the biblical legend about how God in anger mixed the languages of people who decided to build a tower to heaven, it was called the Tower of Babel.
 The temple consisted of seven platforms.
-Vertical projections on the walls of each platform crushed their heavy volumes, giving the silhouette a tendency upward, towards the sky.
-The spiral of the ramp, encircling the ziggurat in a ring, gave it additional lightness.
-Thanks to the blinding glaze of the five lower platforms of white, black, red, blue, yellow, the structure took on the appearance of a fabulous phantom floating in the ether, but without losing its monumental grandeur.
-The last two platforms, lined with silver and gold plates, reflecting the sun, emitted such a radiance that they lost their outlines and seemed to be the embodiment of a radiant god.
+Vertical protrusions on the walls of each platform crushed their heavy volumes, giving the silhouette aspiration upwards, towards the sky.
+The spiral of the ramp, encircling the ziggurat, gave it additional lightness.
+Thanks to the blinding glaze of the five lower platforms in white, black, red, blue, yellow colors, the structure took on the appearance of a fabulous phantom floating in the air, but without losing its monumental grandeur.
+The last two platforms, lined with silver and gold plates, reflecting the sun, radiated such radiance that they lost their outlines and seemed to be the embodiment of a radiant god.

 10 slide

-Public buildings and palaces of the Assyrian and Babylonian rulers were also colorful and monumental.
-The combination of strict graphics and colorful decorativeness is another feature of the Mesopotamian style in architecture and fine arts.
-At the same time, repeated reproduction of the same relief on glazed bricks in white, black, red, blue, and yellow colors created a special ceremonial rhythm.
+Public buildings, palaces of the Assyrian and Babylonian rulers were also colorful and monumental.
+The combination of strict graphics and colorful decoration is another feature of the Mesopotamian style in architecture and fine arts.
+At the same time, the repeated reproduction of the same relief on glazed bricks of white, black, red, blue, and yellow colors created a special ceremonial rhythm.

 11 slide